inphobia/inphobia.github.io/content/docs/mono/brain/cisco-ucsc-mraid12g/index.md

 cisco ucsc mraid12g with 1gb cache

 ## verdict
-the pcb is custom built for cisco c-series. in a regular pc thisw ill make it stick out the back of your pc where the bracket should normally be. this is asking for trouble. did try it, when i turned my box of after 5 minutes to reposition the card actually burned my fingers.
+the pcb is custom built for cisco c-series. in a regular pc this will make it stick out the back of your pc where the bracket should normally be. this is asking for trouble. did try it, when i turned my box of after 5 minutes to reposition the card actually burned my fingers.